 Why Singapore Startups Are Riding High On Blockchain Technology

-Blockchain continues to be the hot topic in the global startup ecosystem.
+Blockchain continues to be a hot topic in the global startup ecosystem.
 And, more entrepreneurs are placing huge bets on this technology.
 However, this is not the same case in a few countries.
-According to a study released by auditing firm PricewaterhouseCoopers (PwC), trust is one the biggest blockers to the blockchain’s adoption.
+According to a study released by auditing firm PricewaterhouseCoopers (PwC), trust is one of the biggest blockers to the blockchain’s adoption.
 Concern about trust among respondents in the survey was highest in Singapore (37%).

 Despite numerous trust issues, there are no stopping companies from using this technology.
 We asked the founders of blockchain startups in Singapore how they are harnessing the power of this technology for good.